Tagged or AnyVal?

 logUser(surname, name) // compile error

-Unfortunately, type alias is just an alias.
-While type Surname = String would make code more readable, it doesn’t bring better type safety to the table.
+Unfortunately, a type alias is just an alias.
+While type Surname = String would make the code more readable, it doesn’t improve type safety.

 Tagged types

-One of attempts to address this problem was made by Miles Sabin, who posted a gist with an interesting hack on Scala compiler and JVM.
+One of the attempts to address this problem was made by Miles Sabin, who posted a gist with an interesting hack on the Scala compiler and the JVM.

 trait Name